Vocations: Becoming a Lutheran Franciscan

 Are you wondering what it's all about?

 Have you felt a "nudge" by the Holy Spirit to look deeper and grow in your inner life?

-The process of becoming a member of a religious order is rigorous.
-It isn't like joining a club.
-It isn’t even like joining a church.
-It’s a long and winding journey of discerning God's will for your life, specifically whether you have a calling to vowed religious life in this particular dispersed community.
-Formation in the Order of Lutheran Franciscans includes:
+The process of becoming a member of this religious order is rigorous.
+It isn't like joining a club; it isn’t even like joining a church.
+It’s a long and winding journey of discerning God's will for your life, specifically whether you have a calling to vowed religious life in this particular order.

-Postulancy: Postulancy is the beginning of the formal inquiry process.
-Once approved, the Postulant spends a minimum of 12 months learning more about the Order and its Rule and practices, completing simple formation assignments, and growing in relationship with the siblings of the Order.
+Postulancy: A formal inquiry process that includes a minimum of twelve (12) months learning more about the Order and our General Rule and practices, completing simple formation reflections, and growing in relationship with the siblings of the Order.

-Those who are accepted into the life of the Order of Lutheran Franciscans commit to the General Rule which calls its siblings into a way of life that includes: three vows of Poverty, Chastity, and Obedience, as interpreted by the Order, active participation in an ELCA congregation, daily prayer, weekly Eucharist, monthly spiritual direction, biannual confession, and annual participation at Annual Chapter and Provincial Convocations.
+Those who are accepted into the life of the Order of Lutheran Franciscans commit to the General Rule which calls its siblings into a way of life that includes: three vows of Poverty, Chastity, and Obedience, as interpreted by the Order, active participation in an ELCA congregation, daily prayer, weekly Eucharist, monthly spiritual direction, biannual confession, and yearly participation at Annual Chapter and other gatherings.